Skip to main content Skip to footer

 Project management involves applying knowledge, skills, and techniques to execute specific work.
 Projects are unique, time-bound, and constrained by defined parameters.
 While portfolio management selects initiatives, project management ensures their successful delivery.

-Project management provides structure, discipline, and leadership to convert ideas into tangible results on time and within scope.
+Project management also provides structure, discipline, and leadership to convert ideas into tangible results on time and within scope.
 The project manager operates within established boundaries, working toward a defined finish line.

 Tactical execution excellence